-To call Justin Haley’s win in Sunday’s Monster Energy NASCAR Cup Series Coke Zero Sugar 400 at Daytona an upset would be a massive understatement.
+To call Justin Haley’s win in Sunday’s Monster Energy NASCAR Cup Series Coke Zero Sugar 400 at Daytona International Speedway an upset would be a massive understatement.
 Okay, it would be more than a massive understatement.
-There aren’t even words that have been constructed yet to describe how big of an underdog story the No. 77 car was on Sunday.
+In fact, there aren’t even words that have been constructed yet to describe how big of an underdog story the No. 77 car was on Sunday.

-Haley, 20, was making his third-career start, and he was a 1,000 to 1 betting underdog.
+Haley, 20, was making his third-career start, and he was a 1,000 to 1 betting underdog at some sports books.

 Yet the planets — and more importantly weather patterns — aligned perfectly and the youngster became the 193rd winner in Cup Series history.
 What’s more, it very well could be the biggest upset win in NASCAR history.